Entangled Photon-Pair Emission in Waveguide Circuit QED from a Cooper Pair Splitter: Introduction

+\addGR{In our scheme, frequency-entangled photons arise from the particle-hole coherent superposition (i.e. Andreev bound states) involving the delocalized entangled spin singlet.
+Spin entanglement is a prerequisite for photon entanglement, as we explain further below.
+Therefore, photon entanglement acts as a witness for the pair entanglement of a $s$-wave BCS superconductor.
+Equally important, } our scheme has the potential to become a powerful resource for quantum technologies since it enables the generation of entangled propagating photons in the microwave domain using electronically driven devices integrated on a chip.
+Indeed, manipulating individual entangled photons will elevate quantum microwave nanophotonics, still in its early stages, to the level of optical quantum nanophotonics.
+This could enable the testing of Bell inequalities in the frequency domain as in optics \cite{Ramelow:2009,Guo:17,Lingaraju:2022} or utilizing frequency bins for quantum information processing in nanophotonics \cite{Lu:2023apt}.

-The paper is structured as follows.
+\mbox{}\\ The paper is structured as follows.
 In Sec. \ref{sec:overview}, we summarise the main results of the paper and describe the working principle of the device.
 The operational regime, that is the range of tunable parameters used to operate the device, is discussed in \ref{sec:operational-regime}.
 In Sec. \ref{sec:theoretical-model}, we introduce the theoretical model of the system and the main results in the absence of non-radiative decay processes, charge and spin dephasing, and spin relaxation.
-The effect of non-radiative decay processes is taken into account in Sec. \ref{sec:non-radiative} (non-radiative decay processes).
+The effect of non-radiative decay processes (phonon emission) is taken into account in Sec. \ref{sec:non-radiative}.
 While the detrimental effect of charge relaxation and spin relaxation and dephasing are discussed, respectively, in Sec.~\ref{sec:charge-dephasing} and Sec.~\ref{sec:spin-relaxation}.
+In Sec.~\ref{sec:feasibiltiy} we discuss the experimental feasibility and implementation.
 Finally, we draw some concluding remarks and speculate on possible future applications in Sec.~\ref{sec:conclusions}.